warwolf521/pagina_FEE_Public/README.md

 We will use bootstrap and bootstrap-react as css libraries.

-Is required that the .env file in the root of the project for this to be able to connect to Turso DB.
+The .env file is required to be in the root of the project in order to connect to Turso DB.

 ## Getting Started